paweljarosz/defarc/README.md

 	local board_branches = defarc.get_board_branches()
 ```

-### .get_board_elements([board])
+### get_board_elements([board])
 Returns a table with elements data of selected board data.
-This function returns a proper elements table if proper board_id or board_name is provided, otherwise it returns an elements table of saved/selected board_table.
+This function returns a proper elements table if proper board_id or board_name is provided, otherwise it returns an elements table of selected board_table.
+If there are no elements in the board, returns nil.

 * **PARAMETER:** `board` (string, optional) - an id or name of a board from Arcweave JSON or Lua table with board data (board_table)
 * **RETURNS:** `elements_table` (table) - a table with data regarding selected board elements - for each key (which is *element_id*), value is a table with element data